lungoruscello/WorldPopPy/README.md

 * Fetch data for any part of the world by passing GeoDataFrames, country codes, or bounding boxes.
 * Easy handling of annual time-series through integration with [`xarray`](https://docs.xarray.dev/en/stable/).
 * Parallel data downloads with retry mechanism and ability to preview estimated download sizes (dry run).
-* Auto-updating manifest so you stay up-to-date with WorldPop’s latest available datasets.
+* Auto-updating manifest file so you stay up-to-date with WorldPop’s latest available datasets.

 ## Installation